Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

 \subsection{Metrics}

-To evaluate our approach in the main training phase, we modified the ``leave-one-subject-out" k-folds cross-validation method mentioned earlier, such that one specific subject was left out of the train set to serve as the test set and another subject is randomly chosen to serve as the validation set.
+To evaluate our approach in the main training \RevisionText{pre-calibration} phase, we \RevisionText{use} ``leave-one-subject-out" cross-validation \RevisionText{where} one specific subject was left out of the train set to serve as the test set and another subject is randomly chosen to serve as the validation set.
 The remaining 27 subjects were in the train set.
-This ensured that the test set was completely unseen by the model and the evaluation results reflected how well the model could generalize to the unseen subject.
-For the calibration phase, the validation and test sets were as described in \cref{fig:main-method}, with the evaluation reflecting how well the model closed the distribution shift to the test subject.
+This ensured that the test set was completely unseen by the model \RevisionText{at this phase} and the evaluation results reflected how well the model could generalize to the unseen subject.
+For the calibration phase, the validation and test sets were as described in \cref{fig:main-method} \RevisionText{where minimal amounts of the test subject's data is seen by the model}, with the evaluation reflecting how well the model closed the distribution shift to the test subject.
 Since the dataset was very imbalanced, the metrics we considered are balanced accuracy and F1-score.

 {\textbf{\underline{Balanced accuracy.}}} Balanced accuracy (BA) is the average of the recall for each class.
 Let $TP$ be true positive, $TN$ true negative, $FP$ false positive, and $FN$ false negative.
 Balanced accuracy for binary classification \cite{scikit-learn} is: